ryanhayame/Wikipedia-Clone/README.md

 # Wikipedia-Clone
-## A web application similar to Wikipedia created with HTML, CSS, Python, and Django
+## A web application similar to Wikipedia

+## Features:
+- Home page with links to all of the Wikipedia entries
+- Sidebar to navigate web application
+- Ability to create new pages and edit existing pages

 ## Screenshots
 #### Home page